JD.com's quarterly loss widens as costs rise

 JD.com's ADRs have gained about 58 percent since they started trading in May.

-(This story corrects last paragraph to say shares have risen 58 percent since the IPO, not 44 percent.)
+(This version of the story corrects last paragraph to say shares have risen 58 percent since the IPO, not 44 percent.
+The error first appeared in Update 1.)

 (Reporting by Soham Chatterjee in BANGALORE; Additional reporting by Paul Carsten in BEIJING; Editing by Kirti Pandey, Ted Kerr and David Evans)